| Written by Brandon

 the library means and for assigning a unique identification code

-to the retrieved information"
+to the retrieved information" The "identification

 encoder" is one of the key terms that the Defendants challenged.